oneclickvirt/ecs/README_NEW_USER.md

 | Non-mainstream / Self-built DNS | Yes | Large | Streaming unlock results greatly affected by DNS resolution, need to judge if it's native unlock or DNS unlock |

 So during testing, if the host currently uses official mainstream DNS, no judgment of whether it's native unlocking will be performed.

+Platforms that are particularly sensitive to IP quality for unlocking include major AI platforms, local streaming services, Reddit, and Spotify.
+Other multinational platforms are generally less affected by IP quality when it comes to unlocking.

 ### IP Quality Detection